Diamond EducationThe 4 C's

 For those who have considered buying a diamond

 Here’s a great example of how a certificate alone doesn’t tell the whole story.

-The two diamonds shown below have exactly the same clarity grade.
-It’s pretty obvious that one is much clearer than the other, and yet they have the same pedigree.
+Two diamonds can have exactly the same clarity grade.
+It would be pretty obvious that one is much clearer than the other, and yet they have the same pedigree.
 Purchasing with certificates alone isn’t enough to tell the whole story, which is why we get a selection of diamonds to compare under our high powered microscope.
 We evaluate each diamond and help you determine the best one for you!

 A diamond with certification is just like a puppy in a litter.
 The pedigree may be great, but there is one puppy that is just the right one!